hoang-himself/hoang-himself/README.md

   - [ ] [FreeRTOS](https://www.freertos.org/)
   - [ ] VHDL
 - Maybe not this year:
-  - [ ] Get any of these certificates: MOS, CCNA, CCNP, VCA
+  - [ ] Get any these certificate about: MOS, CCNA, CCNP, VCA, CompTIA
-  - [ ] Get any certificate from CompTIA

 ## &#x1f4c8; GitHub Stats